mrhappynice/bplus-server/README.md

-# bplus🤷🏻‍♂️ Server: The AI-Powered Modular App Environment
+# bplus🤷🏻‍♂️ Server: Modular App Environment

 A unified Node.js server designed to host, create, and manage multiple self-contained web applications.
 This project acts as a meta-application, providing tools to build other applications directly from your browser, either manually or with the help of AI.